Do you consider yourself a chicken person?

 This disease also appears through the respiratory system.
 You will begin to see breathing problems, discharge from their nose, their eyes will begin to look murky, and their laying will stop.
 Also, it is common that the bird’s legs and wings will become paralyzed as well as their necks twisted.

-There is a vaccine for the disease though the US is working to rid the country of the disease all the way around.
+There is a vaccine for the disease although the US is working to rid the country of the disease all the way around.

 10. Mushy Chick

-So this disease doesn’t have a vaccine.
-It usually is transmitted from chick to chick or from a dirty surface where an infected chick was.
+This disease doesn’t have a vaccine.
+It is usually transmitted from chick to chick or from a dirty surface where an infected chick was.
 And usually, it is contracted from an unclean area where a chick with a weak immune system contracts the bacteria.

 Use caution as the bacteria within this disease (such as staph and strep) can impact humans.